-From a downstream perspective, we have also implemented proactive and aggressive measures to protect customers and mitigate operational and financial risk from COVID-19.
-Many of the same measures we have implemented to protect our employees can also be utilized to protect our customers.
+From a downstream perspective, we have implemented proactive and aggressive measures to protect customers and mitigate operational and financial risk from COVID-19, even after many local governments eased restrictions and resumed normal economic activities.
+Many of the same measures we have implemented to protect our employees noted above can also be utilized to protect our customers.
 Additional measures implemented to protect our customers include instituting additional training and awareness of COVID-19 for our employees and limiting tool sharing at all construction and installation sites.
-Depending on state and local government regulations, installation of our solar systems can be deemed as essential business activity.
+Depending on state and local government regulations, installation of our solar systems can be deemed as essential business activity in the midst of government lockdowns.
 We have and will continue to adhere to government guidelines and regulations designed to protect our customers.